bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/privacy-policy.md

     PRIVACY NOTICE

-- Note: Visit our website at <https://bgoonz-blog.netlify.app/>
+- Visit our website at <https://bgoonz-blog.netlify.app/>

 <!---->

--  Note:  Use our Facebook application — <https://bgoonz-blog.netlify.app/>
+- Use our Facebook application — <https://bgoonz-blog.netlify.app/>

 <!---->

--  Note:  Engage with us in other related ways ― including any sales, marketing, or events
+- Engage with us in other related ways ― including any sales, marketing, or events

 <!---->

-- Important:  "**Website**," we are referring to any website of ours that references or links to this policy
+- "**Website**," we are referring to any website of ours that references or links to this policy

 <!---->

--  Important: "**App**," we are referring to any application of ours that references or links to this policy, including any listed above
+- "**App**," we are referring to any application of ours that references or links to this policy, including any listed above

 <!---->

--  Important: "**Services**," we are referring to our Website, App, and other related services, including any sales, marketing, or events
+- "**Services**," we are referring to our Website, App, and other related services, including any sales, marketing, or events

 <!---->

-- Important: **To facilitate account creation and logon process.** If you choose to link your account with us to a third-party account (such as your Google or Facebook account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.
+- **To facilitate account creation and logon process.** If you choose to link your account with us to a third-party account (such as your Google or Facebook account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.

 <!---->

-- Important: **To post testimonials.** We post testimonials on our Services that may contain personal information.
+- **To post testimonials.** We post testimonials on our Services that may contain personal information.
 Prior to posting a testimonial, we will obtain your consent to use your name and the content of the testimonial.
 If you wish to update, or delete your testimonial, please contact us at \_\_\_\_\_\_\_\_\_\_ and be sure to include your name, testimonial location, and contact information.

 <!---->

-- Note: **Request feedback. **We may use your information to request feedback and to contact you about your use of our Services.
+- **Request feedback.**  We may use your information to request feedback and to contact you about your use of our Services.

 <!---->